yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

-as `fetch()`, `XMLHTTPRequest` and ES6 modules by default), you need to make sure the `crossorigin` attribute is properly set on your preload link, otherwise the resource may not be reused (since the internal caches will refuse to serve the preload response to the future request) which may result in double downloads.
+as `fetch()`, `XMLHTTPRequest` and ES6 modules by default), you need to make sure the `crossorigin` attribute is properly set on your preload link, otherwise the resource may not be reused (since the internal caches will refuse to serve the preloaded response to the future request) which may result in double downloads.

 ### Preloads "jumping the queue"